kotinash/kotinash/README.md

   * My Discord `@kotinash`
   * I code in JS, TS, Java and a bit of Rust & C++

+Currently working on:

+  * NoteBlock (I'm one of its developers) - A MCBE server software in C++
+  * BDSDecompiled

 Stats:

    <img src="https://profile-counter.glitch.me/kotinash/count.svg">